COVID-19: travel health notice for all travellers

 Be prepared.
 Do not expect medical services to be the same as in Canada.
 Pack a travel health kit, especially if you will be travelling away from major city centres.

-Laws & culture
+Laws and culture

 Penalties for possession, use or trafficking of illegal drugs are severe.
-Convicted offenders can expect jail sentences or heavy fines.
+Convicted offenders can expect prison sentences or heavy fines.

 Drinking alcohol in public could lead to detention and a fine.